thoughtbot/trail-map/trails/code-review.md

 * Comment constructively and politely.
 * Learn something valuable from the comments.
 * Express appreciation to the author.
-* Respond the request in a timely manner.
+* Review the code in a timely manner.

 You know how to have your code reviewed when you can: